iamvetle/Blogg/PROGRESS.md

 ## URL Reflection

+# Possible the biggest challenge as well ->

 - [ ] Make the whole URL reflect on all of the filters used - and the search done
   - [ ] ?
 Should maybe have an array in a store that saves all of the options taken
   - [ ] Should have a *watcher* that makes sure that all of the query parameters the url have is being stored